danielbodnar/awesome-stars/README.md

 ## github-actions

+- [ibudasov/hydra](https://github.com/ibudasov/hydra) - A containerized app with Redis dependency, wrapped in docker-compose, orchestrated with Kubernetes, monitored with Prometheus and Grafana, deployed in GKE with Github Actions.
+Provisioned with Terrafo
 - [f2calv/yamlizr](https://github.com/f2calv/yamlizr) - Azure DevOps Designer-to-YAML Pipeline CLI CodeGen Tool w/GitHub Actions Generation
 - [osmoscraft/osmosfeed](https://github.com/osmoscraft/osmosfeed) - Turn GitHub into an RSS reader
 - [Pradumnasaraf/DevOps](https://github.com/Pradumnasaraf/DevOps) - I created this repository to keep my learning, notes, and code in one place for various tools in DevOps.
 Now, it's helping thousands of learners, practitioners, and professionals every day in their De